tailscale/golink/README.md

  - tailscale data files in the `tsnet-golink` directory inside [os.UserConfigDir]
  - the sqlite database file where links are stored

-In the docker image, both are stored in `/root`, so you can mount a persistent volume at /root:
+In the docker image, both are stored in `/home/nonroot`, so you can mount a persistent volume:

-    docker run -v /persistant/data:/root ghcr.io/tailscale/golink:main
+    docker run -v /persistant/data:/home/nonroot ghcr.io/tailscale/golink:main

+The mounted directory will need to be writable by the nonroot user (uid: 65532, gid: 65532), for example by calling `sudo chown 65532 /persistent/data`.
+Alternatively, you can run golink as root using `docker run -u root`.

 No ports need to be exposed, whether running as a binary or in docker. golink will listen on port 80 on the tailscale interface, so can be accessed at http://go/.